-The Household Division Beating Retreat are annual military concerts that are performed on Horse Guards Parade, each year on the Wednesday and Thursday preceding the Trooping The Colour ceremony.
+The Household Division Beating Retreat are annual military concerts that are performed on Horse Guards Parade the week preceding the Trooping The Colour ceremony.
 In a way, it sort of the same thing, lots of soldiers, horses and marching, but instead of the Queen, you get fireworks.

-This year the event will take place on Wednesday 10th and Thursday 11th June.
+This year the event will take place between Tuesday 8th – Thursday 10th June.
 Tickets range from £20 to £45 and can be booked here.

 Proceeds go towards the welfare of the soldiers.